Easiest Guitar Tab to Play

 Easiest guitar tab to play for beginner guitar students -- open strings!

-I use this sheet of tablature exercises in the first week of guitar lessons.
 Start your students off learning how to read guitar tabs right away.

 Guitar tablature is fun to show new students, because it so intuitively represents the guitar neck.

 The left side of the tablature staff is like the head of the guitar; the right side is the guitar bridge.
 Represented at the bottom of the staff is string 6, the thickest, lowest string.
 At the top of the staff is string 1, the thinnest, highest-sounding string.